-We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Jamestown, New York (the "City") as of and for the year ended December 31, 2021, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated June 20, 2022.
+We have audited, in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States, the financial statements of the governmental activities, the business-type activities, each major fund, and the aggregate remaining fund information of the City of Jamestown, New York (the "City") as of and for the year ended December 31, 2022, and the related notes to the financial statements, which collectively comprise the City's basic financial statements, and have issued our report thereon dated February 20, 2024 (which report includes an other matter paragraph regarding the implementation of GASB Statement No. 87).
 Our report includes a reference to other auditors who audited the financial statements of the Jamestown Board of Public Utilities, as described in our report on the City's financial statements.
 This report does not include the results of the other auditors' testing of internal control over financial reporting or compliance and other matters that are reported on separately by those auditors.
 We have also audited the financial statements of the Jamestown Urban Renewal Agency (the "Agency") and the Jamestown Local Development Corporation (the "Corporation"), which are shown as blended component units.
-This report does not include the results of our testing of internal control over financial reporting and compliance and other matters of the Agency and the Corporation which are reported on separately in our reports thereon dated March 2, 2022 and March 22, 2022, respectively.
+This report does not include the results of our testing of internal control over financial reporting and compliance and other matters of the Agency and the Corporation which are reported on separately in our reports thereon dated July 6, 2023 and March 15, 2023, respectively.

-Internal Control Over Financial Reporting
+Report on Internal Control Over Financial Reporting